Case study: Mikko Joensuu 360° music video

 360° doesn’t mean that you should have action all-around, all the time!

 Road location was selected because this scene needed to have just two directions.
 We wanted to give the viewer this feeling of letting someone down.
-Marja Salo’s character goes through three different mental states in this scene.
+Character goes through three different mental states in this scene.
 At first she is very confident and arrogant.
 After a while there is a short moment of disbelief.
 In the end she breaks down completely.

 Nailing this scene sounds pretty simple but it wasn’t.
 As you see there is no place to hide anywhere nearby.
 Me and the camera crew were hiding in a ditch about 30 meter away so I had no way to monitor the scene.